Glossary of World Globe Terminology

 Zodiac

-An imaginary band in the sky extending 8-9 degrees on either side of the ecliptic, divided into 12 parts, each represented by a symbol.
+An imaginary band in the sky, 8–9 degrees either side of the ecliptic, divided into 12 zodiac signs.
+It plays a key role in both astronomy and astrology.